DiegoBP02/guide/eCommerceGuide.md

 #### ShowCurrentUser controller

-- add authenticaUser in showMe routes
+- add authenticateUser in showMe routes
 - in the show current user, send back req.user as response

 #### UpdatePassword controller